-Dogs can be sensitive to ingredients that are present in your human supplement.
-Manufacturers sometimes add xylitol to chewable human probiotics to improve the capsule taste.
-Xylitol can cause toxicity in dogs and should be avoided.
+Added Ingredients in the Probiotic Formula.
+Dogs can be sensitive to ingredients that are present in human supplements.
+For example, manufacturers sometimes add xylitol to chewable human products to improve the taste and edibility of the capsule taste.
+Xylitol is toxic to dogs and must be avoided.

-The CFU dose is the standard of measurement in probiotics and stands for "colony forming unit."
-There are billions of CFUs in probiotics, and they indicate the number of living cells in each dose.
+The Number of Colony Forming Units (CFUs).
+The CFU dosage is the standard of measurement in probiotics.
+There are billions of CFUs in probiotics, and they indicate the number of living bacteria in each dose.
 Your dog cannot overdose on probiotics, and if they were to consume an excessive amount, it might be evident by loose stool.

 Human probiotic supplements contain several probiotic strains to improve potency and effectiveness.
 The CFU count will also be a lot higher than for pets since we weigh a whole lot more than our furry lapdog.